FransJoseph/Fleet-Analyser/README.md

 ## Program

 In unpacked folder there are 2 .txt files.
+These are inputs.
+On the left are modifiers names.
+You can edit them, but every description must end with "=".
+After "=", there is a number that is your modifier.
+File have some of them filled for demonstration.

+After you changed the inputs to ones you want, go to the compiler and run the program.
+In the console, there will be information about current hour, day/night cycle, information if any crits were made, and who is doing what.

+Enjoy your testing!